Ana-Paula Correia headshot

 Her work has been published in top-tier academic journals, such as Educational Technology Research & DevelopmentTeachers College RecordBritish Journal of Educational TechnologyJournal of Computer Assisted LearningComputers in Human Behavior, and Distance Education.
 She has published over 100 journal articles and book chapters in three different languages: English, Portuguese, and Spanish.
 Her book with co-author Farrah Dina Yusop, Teaching Online Simplified: A Quick Guide for Instructors, is intended to serve as a practical guide or “handbook” for those with limited or no prior knowledge of teaching and education but are interested in online teaching.

-Dr. Correia is also a Professor of Learning Technologies in the Department of Educational Studies at The Ohio State University.
-She leads the Learning and Experience Design Research Group, a group dedicated to investigating learning design processes and pedagogies to create deep learning.
+As a Professor in the Department of Educational Studies, she leads the Learning and Experience Design Research Group, a group dedicated to investigating learning design processes and pedagogies to create deep learning.

-Dr. Correia is one of the lead faculty for Ohio State’s Masters of Learning Technologies.
-This year, this program reached No. 8 in the U.S. News and World Report online graduate education programs list in the Educational and Instructional Media Design specialty category.
+Dr. Correia is one of the lead faculty for Ohio State’s Master of Learning Technologies.
+Launched in August 2016, this program is ranked among the top programs by U.S. News & World Report.

 Dr. Correia earned her Masters and Ph.D. in Instructional Systems Technology from Indiana University-Bloomington.
 For more information, visit her professional website.